 Under our current system, North Carolina’s voting districts are drawn WITHOUT:

-Historically, voting districts have been drawn behind closed doors with no explanation or opportunity for public input.
+Historically, voting districts have been drawn behind closed doors with no explanation and inadequate opportunity for public input.
 We’d like to change that.

 With the help of sophisticated software and political experts, advanced algorithms and partisan datasets are used to draw voting districts that give the party in power an advantage in elections.

 The political party in power in the General Assembly during the redistricting year draws and approves the voting district maps, which can’t be vetoed by the governor.